danielberkompas/danielberkompas.github.io/_posts/2015-07-09-changing-your-ecto-encryption-key.md

 date: 2015-07-09 07:00:00 -0800
 ---

+**Author's Note: I've released an open-source Hex package that implements the approach to encryption I describe in this post.
+[Read the announcement post here](/2015/09/22/cloak-your-ecto-data.html)**.

 READ THIS FIRST: [Encrypting Data with Ecto][ecto-encryption]

 In [an earlier post][ecto-encryption], I wrote about how to encrypt data with